NSAPH/project_template/readme.md

         indicating the workflow.
     -   This [github
         repository](https://github.com/covidses/analysis_scripts) is a
-        goood example of how you can structure your code directory.
+        good example of how you can structure your code directory.
 Some things that are done here that are good to emphasize are that each file is used to handle a single step of data preparation, rather than putting all work in a single long file.
 Second, the